peircerandy/liberty/README.md

 #Liberty Commons High School HP Club

 ## Background
-The followign repo was produced to help partner between Liberty Commons High School's HP Club and Hewlett-Packard Enterprise employees who wish to help train and setup students for sucess in possible internships as well as learn more about computing.
+The following repo was produced to help partner between Liberty Commons High School's HP Club and Hewlett-Packard Enterprise employees who wish to help train and setup students for success in possible internships as well as learn more about computing.

 ## Objective
 To share and outline computing technologies between the HP Club and Hewlett-Packard Enterprise employees.
 The areas of focus include, but are not limited to: